 Highlight: rendezvous with Gemini 7

 Launch eventually took place three days later.
-A successful rendezvous was completed just under six hours into the flight, the two spacecraft approaching to within about 37 meters.
-Station-keeping maneuvers continued for over three orbits at separation distances of 30-90 meters – close enough for the crews to see each other.
-Gemini 6A then maneuvered away and the two spacecraft flew in formation about 48 kilometers apart until Gemini 6A began its reentry sequence.
-Achieving the most precise Gemini recovery to date, the capsule splashed down just 11 kilometers from its primary target point.
+A successful rendezvous was completed just under six hours into the flight, the two spacecraft approaching to within about 37 m.
+Station-keeping maneuvers continued for over three orbits at separation distances of 30-90 m – close enough for the crews to see each other.
+Gemini 6A then maneuvered away and the two spacecraft flew in formation about 48 km apart until Gemini 6A began its reentry sequence.
+Achieving the most precise Gemini recovery to date, the capsule splashed down just 11 km from its primary target point.

 |Command pilot: Frank Borman